 Hire a Consultant

 Hire a professional.
 Most companies have no idea where to start when developing a career path framework.
 Rather than create something from scratch, I’d highly recommend hiring a consultant who has created and implemented a framework before.
-The experience of an outside consultant can move things forward more quickly and efficiently than a small business owner can internally.
+The experience and career pathing resources of an outside consultant can move things forward more quickly and efficiently than a small business owner can internally.